- Entire unit is encased in ice

 Have Your Heat Pump Installed by a Professional

 Just like any HVAC system in your home, a heat pump requires regularly scheduled maintenance to operate effectively and efficiently.
-Contact a specialist from Beltway Air Conditioning, Heating, & Plumbing for annual maintenance.
-Here are the regular maintenance tasks you can expect from us.
+Contact a specialist from Beltway Air Conditioning, Heating & Plumbing for annual maintenance.
+Here are the regular maintenance tasks you can expect from us.- Check the airflow

 - Listen for unusual noises